jhartwell/Taex/README.md

 Taex is a library to provide easy access to many of the technical analysis calculations done while trading on open markets (stock, forex, etc).
 In order to use this library you can add

+For the latest version (which could be broken), you can pull from GitHub:
 `{:taex, git: "https://github.com/jhartwell/Taex.git"}`

+If you want the stable version, then pull from hex by adding `{:taex, "~> 0.1.0"}`

 to your mix.exs file